manell0/MileStone-2-emoji-memory/README.md

 How to run this project within a local IDE, such as VSCode:

-1. Log into GitHub or create an account.
+1. Log in to GitHub or create an account.
 2. Locate the GitHub Repository.
 3. Under the repository name, click "Clone or download".
 4. In the Clone with HTTPs section, copy the clone URL for the repository.